How To Winterize Your Home

 Be sure to insulate hot water pipes to help keep the water warm inside the pipe, keeping your water heater from having to work as hard during cold temperatures.

-Pipe insulation is easy to use, coming in the form of foam-rubber sleeves or insulated wraps.
+Pipe insulation is easy to use and comes in the form of foam rubber sleeves or insulated wraps.

 If you are leaving town for several days or know subzero temperatures are coming, keep a slow stream of water running in a few of your home’s faucets to protect your pipes from freezing and bursting.